adaptivadesignlab/adaptivadesignlab.github.io/_posts/blog/2017-04-26-adaptiva-bowling-event-lucky-strike.md

 ---
 layout: blog-post
 title: Adaptiva Bowling Social Event
-meta: Bowling, drinks, food?
-Of course we took photos and videos.
+meta: We went to a company bowling party and took some photos and videos.
 posted: April 26 2017
 category: blog
 author: Jesse Rogers